Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

-# ⬆️ ITIL 4 - IT Service Management Practice Tests Exams Questions Answers
+# ⬆️ ITIL 4 Foundation (IT Service Management) Practice Tests Exams Questions Answers

 ### Identify the missing word in the following sentence.
 A service is a means of enabling value co-creation by facilitating outcomes that customers want to achieve, without the customer having to manage specific [?] and risks.